-You can share reports and financial documents with your accountant, bookkeeper, assistant, or other team member by inviting them to collaborate.
+You can share reports and financial documents with your accountant, bookkeeper, assistant, or other team members by inviting them to collaborate.
 This can be found under the Settings and Collaboration sections.

 The great thing about Gusto is that you can try out their software free for one month, and if you like the service you can expect to pay the following pricing plans.

 For smaller businesses, you can sign up for the Gusto Core plan, which will cost $39/month plus $6/month per employee.

 For growing businesses that are ready to create a rewarding workplace for their employees, Gusto Complete will be your best fit.
 The plan will cost you $39/month plus $12/month per employee.